dwisniewski/dwisniewski.github.io/_pages/about.md

 ---
 Hi, my name is Dawid Wiśniewski.

-I'm a 4th year PhD student at Poznań University of Poland, Poznan.
+I'm a PhD student at the Faculty of Computing and Telecomunication, Poznan University of Technology Poland and Senior Deep Learning Developer at APPLICA.AI.
+In my PhD thesis, I'm trying to translate natural language questions into SPARQL-OWL queries to make the ontology authoring process easier and quicker to perform.

 My research interests focus on machine learning, knowledge graphs, computational linguistics.
-Since 2013, I'm working in business as a machine learning developer.